 Seated and Moving Meditation Techniques

-The ability to control awareness and attention directly applies all forms of moving meditation.
+The ability to control awareness and attention directly applies to all forms of moving meditation.
 For instance, Tai Chi is a system where one learns to transfer energy from the internal to the external.
 It is a way of expanding observational awareness.

 When done correctly, you bring internal energy through the body.
 When we learn techniques for moving meditation, the natural tendency is to focus all our attention outward, but this is only half of the process.
 So, we are not grounded or connected.
 As the movements become automatic, we must learn how to turn our attention inward while in motion.